swissarmysam/notion-exporter/README.md

+## Fork Notes

+- 100% of the credit must go to [igor-kupczynski](https://github.com/igor-kupczynski)
+- Forked as no longer maintained and used so want to ensure version is kept.
-Forked as no longer maintained.
-Changes: GITHUB_TOKEN renamed to REPO_TOKEN.
+- Changes: GITHUB_TOKEN renamed to REPO_TOKEN.
+- Releaseed as Action for use.

 # notion-exporter